teroyks/knowledge/README.md

 Collection of useful tidbits accumulated over the years.
 This is my attempt to start collating info from numerous different places into a single repository.
 Time will tell if it’s successful – or if I just end up with one more place where I keep information… : )

+My name is pronounced `ˈterɔ`.
+(The [IPA Reader](http://ipa-reader.xyz/?text=ˈterɔ) gives an approximation that is almost but not completely unlike it is supposed to be.)

 ## Latest Updates

 Just testing out some stuff here… (still fiddling…)